 If you’re not familiar with Killer’s Kiss, here’s a bare minimum sketch of the plot up to about 3/4s of the way through the film.
 Davey, a boxer, falls in love with Gloria, a taxi-dancer at the Pleasure Land dance hall where customers purchase tickets for dances with dance hall hostesses.
-Gloria and Davey meet after Gloria’s gangster boss, Vincent, had apparently raped her (this is intimated, not directly voiced), and Davey's loss of a big match suggests his career is at an end.
-There’s nothing left for them in the city, so Gloria and Davey decide to run off together to a new life in Washington state where his uncle and aunt live.
+Gloria and Davey meet after Gloria’s gangster boss, Vincent, has raped her (this is intimated, not directly voiced), and Davey's loss of a big boxing match on the same night suggests his career is at an end.
+There’s nothing left for them in the city, so Davey convinces Gloria to run off with him to a new life in Washington state where his uncle and aunt live.
 When Gloria goes to the dance hall to get the pay owed her, the boss, Vincent, learns about Davey and resolves to get him out of the way.
-Inadvertently, Davey's manager is confused for him and ends up being killed by Vincent's thugs.
+But Davey's manager is confused for Davey and is instead killed by Vincent's thugs.

-The effect had in the above shot, not so intense in the screengrab, is such that Albert seems to be standing in front of a blue screen of a gym rather than in the gym/set itself.
-When he hangs up the phone he turns to take a step toward the gym and a cut is made at a point where it looks like the blue screen begins.
+The effect had in the above shot, not so intense in the screengrab, is such that Albert seems to be standing in front of a rear screen projection of a gym rather than in the gym/set itself.
+When he hangs up the phone he turns to take a step toward the gym and a cut is made at a point where it looks like the rear screen projection begins.

 Fast forward to shot 242, and again we have Albert in the gym, only this time he is in the body of the gym, standing to the side, and interacts physically with one of the boxers.
-The phone rings and Albert walks forward, toward us, the audience, to answer it, and once again suddenly we have the change in light so that we have again the same effect in shot 19, it appearing that he stands in front of a blue screen.
+The phone rings and Albert walks forward, toward us, the audience, to answer it, and once again suddenly we have the change in light so that we have again the same effect in shot 19, it appearing that he stands in front of a rear screen projection.

 Shot 242 a